 [Update, 5/4/16: New information added throughout article!]
-Whether or not you felt it was worth the wait, the recent release of Batman v Superman: Dawn of Justice was the end result of a long and seemingly impossible quest to get the two superheroes in the same film.
+Whether or not you felt it was worth the wait, the year’s release of Batman v Superman: Dawn of Justice was the end result of a long and seemingly impossible quest to get the two superheroes in the same film.
 And with plans for a Wonder Woman and Justice League movie in 2017, fans will soon be getting two more films that for many years seemed doomed to an eternity in development without ever seeing the light of day.

 But while Batman v Superman: Dawn of Justice and other DC Extended Universe movies managed to break out of the cycle of development limbo, there’s still a wide variety of exciting films just waiting for the opportunity to break free.
 Some of these films appear to be close to getting made, while others will almost certainly never get made.
 Here are eight interesting films, in no particular order, that remain stuck in development hell for a variety of reasons.

 First of all, just to be clear, this entry refers to an aborted project that would have involved the cast of the original Ghostbusters, not the rebooted version with a new cast that is coming out this summer.
 Dan Aykroyd originally wrote a script that revolved around the original group of Ghostbusters getting transported to a hell-like version of Manhattan, but according to Harold Ramis, “no one was motivated to pursue it,” and the script ended up being used as the basis for Ghostbusters: The Video Game.